Nsustain/nsustain.com/README.md

   <b>About</b>
 </p>

-Who are we?
-What do we do?
+*Who are we?* What do we do?
 What will we do?
+Why?
 What we needed.
 How our website attempts to meet our need.
 Why we work hard on this website.
 Why we believe in this.
 Why we believe you might
 find this helpful, too.

+*How do we keep maintaining our server?*
+We don't have any ad revenue,
+and we'll never put ads into our website.
+We do this because we genuinly believe having a community like this will help make our environment more sustainable.

 <br>
 <br>